Protect Your Data Throughout the Pipeline

 Now that we have talked about the 4 stages of the data pipeline, let’s go over the sixteen privacy-protecting techniques that can be implemented throughout the pipeline to make it privacy-protected.

 The sanitizing group has five privacy techniques in it.
 The first technique is k-anonymity, where identifiable attributes of any record in a particular database are indistinguishable from at least one other record.
 Next comes l-diversity, which is an extension of k-anonymity.
 However, this technique solves the k-anonymity shortfall by making sure there is a diversity of sensitive information in each group.
-Another technique in this group is t-closeness, which makes sure that the distribution of sensitive elements in each group remains the same as the distribution in the whole group.
+Another technique is t-closeness, which makes sure that the distribution of sensitive elements in each group remains the same as the distribution in the whole group.
 This technique is used to prevent attribute disclosure by maintaining a ‘t’ threshold.
 Additionally, there is the personalized privacy technique, in which privacy levels are defined and customized by owners.
 The last technique in this group is ε-differential privacy, which ensures any single record does not affect the overall outcome of the data’s analysis.
 These techniques can be used in the Data Acquisition stage, Data Organization stage, and the Data Publishing stage of the data pipeline.

 The output group has three techniques, which are used to reduce the inference of sensitive information from the output of any algorithm.
 The first technique is known as association rule hiding, where information used to exploit privacy can be taken from the rules identified in the data set.
 Next, there is the downgrading classifier effectiveness technique, where data is sanitized to reduce the classifier’s effectiveness to prevent information from being leaked.
 Finally, the query auditing and inference control technique, where data queries can output data that can be used to detect sensitive information.
 These techniques can be applied to the Data Publishing stage of the data pipeline.